emmanuel-ashaye/HotelBooking.UIAutomation/README.md

 3. Once all containrs are running, run this command to kick of the tesst run.

-`docker exec -it hotel-booking-runner dotnet test --logger:"nunit;LogFilePath=TestResults/HotelBookingTests.xml"`
+`docker-compose exec test-runner dotnet test --logger:"nunit;LogFilePath=TestResults/HotelBookingTests.xml"`

 4. On completion, this command will generate a friendly report.

-`docker exec hotel-booking-reporter sh CreateExtentReport.sh`
+`docker-compose exec test-runner sh CreateExtentReport.sh`

 5. Finally run this command to tear down the environment.